Buganda: Origin

 The region of Buganda was inhabited by Bantu peoples from the 6th century CE, who made Urewe pottery.
-Baganda oral traditions hold the founder of the kingdom to have been Kato Kintu, who migrated from the north-eastern direction of Mount Elgon, leading various clans.
+Baganda oral traditions hold the founder of the kingdom to have been Kato Kintu, who accordingly migrated from the north-eastern direction of Mount Elgon, leading various clans.
 In the region of Buganda he found various indigenous clans (banansangwawo), said to have had thirty kings prior to Kintu's arrival.
 Kintu defeated their last king, Bemba Musota.
 Likely founded between the 12th and 14th centuries, Buganda was initially a small kingdom covering the counties of Kyadondo, Busiro, and Mawokota.
 Further clans migrated in from the east.
 According to tradition, Kintu disappeared after having founded the kingdom.
 Prominent scholars such as Apollo Kaggwa and Lloyd Fallers consider Buganda's dynasty to have been local in origin, developing from primus inter pares patrilineal groups, which corroborates with the power clan heads had in Buganda's early history.

-Elizabeth Isichei says that it is likely that the Buganda state is much more ancient than has previously been thought, and that Buganda began as a small kingdom in the north of Lake Victoria in what is now Busiro County.
+Elizabeth Isichei said that it is likely that the Buganda state is much more ancient than had previously been thought, and that Buganda began as a small kingdom in the north of Lake Victoria in what is now Busiro County.
 Christopher Wrigley wrote "A political structure of some sort, small in scale and mainly ritual in function, may be taken to have existed in northern Busiro, where the ancient shrines are clustered, at a time far beyond the reach of historical tradition...the rituals of Ganda kingship are both too elaborate and too archaic in character to have been evolved within the past few centuries."

 Buganda and Kitara

 Banyoro oral history (from Buganda's historical rival, Bunyoro-Kitara) says that Kimera, Buganda's third king, came from Bunyoro following the collapse of the Chwezi dynasty of Kitara, leading some clans to found a new Babiito dynasty in Buganda.
 This is fiercely contested by the Baganda, whose king list documents an unbroken line of 36 kings descending from Kintu, and some have called it "patriotic fiction".

 Baganda oral history says that Buganda was distinct and of at least equal antiquity to Kitara.
 It has no mention of the Chwezi, and according to the historian Christopher Wrigley, "It is unlikely that Buganda was integrated into the system that was probably not called Kitara.
-Its language is distinct from 'Rutara', and the directors of the Ntusi and Biggo systems would not have had much interest in a land that was not really suited to cattle-rearing".
+Its language is distinct from 'Rutara', and the directors of the Ntusi and Bigo systems would not have had much interest in a land that was not really suited to cattle-rearing".